freehodl/tor-node/README.md

 2. LND - https://github.com/lightningnetwork/lnd - will still configure Bitcoin full node if no LND node is present
 3. Windows 7+, macOS 10.12.6+, Ubuntu 18.04.1

-If you don't have nodes set up we suggest using https://github.com/lightning-power-users/node-launcher.
+If you don't have nodes set up try using https://github.com/lightning-power-users/node-launcher.

 # Install